-- 1. GENERAL EDUCATION: Complete one of the following:

-A. California State University General Education (CSU GE) 39-41 units - B. Intersegmental General Education Transfer Curriculum (IGETC) 37-39 units
+- 1. GENERAL EDUCATION: Complete one of the following: - A. California State University General Education (CSU GE)

 Completion of the CSU Graduation Requirement in U.S. History, Constitution & American Ideas (POLS 5 HIST 17 or 18) prior to transfer is required for CSUGE certification and is recommended for CSU bound students utilizing IGETC.